Front Kick Mastery: A Beginner's Guide to Essential Martial Arts Techniques

 Maintain balance by engaging your core muscles.

-Once the knee is chambered, extend your leg forward:
+Once the knee is chambered, extend your leg forward using one of two methods:

 Snap Kick: Quickly extend the lower leg, striking with the ball of your foot.

-Push Kick: Extend the leg while maintaining full control, pushing your opponent away with the sole of your foot.
+Push Kick: This method involves extending the leg while maintaining full control, pushing your opponent away with the sole of your foot.

-Maintain a slight bend in your supporting leg for better balance and control.
+Always maintain a slight bend in your supporting leg for better stability and control.

 Heel: Best for thrusting kicks aimed at larger, heavier targets.

-Instep: Used in sport settings but not recommended for self-defense due to injury risk.
+Instep: Although used in sport settings, this is not recommended for self-defense due to injury risk.

-Self-Defense: Creates distance from an attacker and can disable them momentarily.
+Self-Defense: Creates distance from an attacker and can temporarily disable them.

 Sparring: Used effectively to control range and disrupt an opponent’s rhythm.